cvknage/cvknage/content/blog/01-raspberry-pi-headless-setup.md

 For this install you are going to be using the Recommended Raspberry Pi OS (32-bit) with Desktop.
 <img alt="Raspberry Pi Imager Select OS" src="/img/blog/01/Raspberry_Pi_Imager__Select_OS.png" class="image"/>

-For security reasons, WiFi and SSH is not enabled by default.
+For security reasons, WiFi and <a href="https://manpages.debian.org/bullseye/openssh-client/ssh.1.en.html" target="_blank" class="code-doc">`SSH`</a> is not enabled by default.
 To enable it you have to open the Advanced Menu.
 <img alt="Raspberry Pi Imager Select Advanced Settings" src="/img/blog/01/Raspberry_Pi_Imager__Click_Advanced_Settings.png" class="image"/>

-In the Advanced options you are going to Enable SSH, Set username and password, Configure wireless LAN (don't forget to set the correct Wireless LAN country).
+In the Advanced options you are going to Enable <a href="https://manpages.debian.org/bullseye/openssh-client/ssh.1.en.html" target="_blank" class="code-doc">`SSH`</a>, Set username and password, Configure wireless LAN (don't forget to set the correct Wireless LAN country).
 <img alt="Raspberry Pi Imager Advanced Settings" src="/img/blog/01/Raspberry_Pi_Imager__Advanced_Settings.png" class="image"/>

 Having chosen the options you want, select your micro SD card from the menu and write the Raspberry Pi OS image to it.